Man in critical condition after Canada Day shooting in North York | CBC News

 Two silver-coloured cars were seen fleeing the area, Toronto police say

-A man has been rushed to hospital in critical condition after a shooting in North York Monday.
+A man is in hospital after a shooting in North York left him in critical condition Monday.

 Police were called to the area of Leslie Street and Van Horne Avenue just after 5 p.m. for reports of gunfire.

-Police have closed off the area around the shooting for the investigation and are asking that residents stay inside their homes.
+The area around the shooting has been closed off for the investigation, and police are asking that residents stay inside their homes.

 "If you live in within the perimeter, contact an officer if you must leave or are trying to get home," Hopkinson tweeted.